What does it all mean?

 Business appraisal

-An appraisal refers to an unbiased and objective assessment of a business’s worth based on its assets, liabilities, income, expenses, and other factors.
+An appraisal refers to an unbiased and objective evaluation of a business’s worth, based on its assets, liabilities, income, expenses, and other relevant factors.

 This assessment is usually conducted by an experienced appraiser who has experience evaluating similar businesses in the same market.
 Business appraisals are often used to help set a price for selling or buying a business.